1CEs/xams/README.md

 ## Overview

 The Examination and Assignment Management System (EAMS) is designed to streamline the process of creating, managing, and grading examinations and assignments in educational institutions.
-This system aims to enhance the efficiency of academic operations, reduce administrative burdens, and improve the overall experience for students and educators.
+This system aims to enhance the efficiency of academic operations, reduce administrative burdens, and improve the experience for students and educators.

 ## Features